 - Red skin

 Many dog owners believe that their pup's fur will protect them from the sun.
-Their fur provides a level of protection for many dogs, but some breeds have less fur than others, making them more susceptible.
+Fur does provide a level of protection for many dogs, but some breeds have less fur than others, making them more susceptible.

 Granted, all dogs can use a little dog sunscreen to protect their most vulnerable parts from harmful UV rays.

-Another way to protect your dog from harmful ultraviolet rays is to make sure they are in the shade as much as possible during the high-risk times of day, between 10 a.m. and 4 p.m.
+Another way to protect your dog from harmful ultraviolet rays is to make sure they are in the shade as much as possible during the high-risk times of day.
+Anywhere from 10 in the morning to 4 in the afternoon is the danger zone here.
+If you avoid running during these hours, your canine companion will probably appreciate the ability to relax in the shade throughout these hours.
 Your pooch can also wear protective clothing such as a dog coat that has UVA and UVB protection.

 If your dog does end up with a sunburn, you may need to get some veterinary care depending on the severity of the burn, especially if your dog is showing signs of extreme discomfort.